Overview

 - 32mm F3.5 Canon lens, 3 elements in 3 groups, min. focus 0.45m

 - ShutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS.
 More speeds 2s-1/250s, same with slow-sync flash, 1/60s-1/250s with normal flash

 - Size 120x62x38, Weight 180 gr.